An Exciting Story

 At the end of the forty years, God took Israel by another route to the border of the Promised Land.
 They went toward the east, bypassing Edom before coming into the land of Moab.
 Then they moved northward, and after defeating Sihon, king of the Amorites, and Og, king of Bashan, they took possession of all the territory east of Jordan.

-In the passage at the end of chapter 32, from verses 48 to 52, we read that God commanded Moses to leave the nation and ascend Mt.
-Nebo, where he would die.
-This mountain overlooked Canaan, allowing Moses the privilege before his death of seeing the land that his nation would soon possess.
-But he himself would not enter the land.
-His exclusion was God’s punishment for the grievous sin that he committed at the waters of Meribah-Kadesh.
-There, God instructed him to bring forth water for his people by speaking to a rock.
+The passage after the song (32:48–52) tells of God instructing Moses to leave all the people and ascend Mt.
+Nebo.
+On this mountain overlooking Canaan he would have the privilege of seeing the land that his nation would soon possess.
+But he himself would not enter it.
+He would die on the mountain.
+His exclusion from the land was God’s punishment for the grievous sin that he committed at the waters of Meribah-Kadesh (Num.
+20:7-12).
+There, God instructed him to bring forth water for the people by speaking to a rock.
 But instead of speaking to it, he spoke angrily to the people and smote the rock twice with his rod.

 Authorship and Date

 The Book of Joshua itself provides no information as to the author.
 Many readers, including the Jewish rabbis in Jesus' day, have come to the conclusion that the author was Joshua himself.
-Liberal scholars today believe, however, that the book was written as much as a thousand years after Joshua's time.
+Liberal scholars today believe, however, that the book was written as much as a thousand years after the time when Joshua supposedly lived.
 But what they believe rests on theory rather than evidence.
-No two of these scholars propose exactly the same date and authorship, and their only grounds for preferring a late date is their belief that Jewish monotheism did not fully develop until the period of the captivity.
+In their proposals of the book's date and authorship, they do not agree, and their only grounds for preferring a late date is their belief that Jewish monotheism did not fully develop until the period of the captivity.
 They imagine that the Israelites of an earlier time viewed Jehovah, their national deity, as equal to the gods of other nations.
 According to these scholars, the advanced conception of God that we find in the Book of Joshua proves that it could not have been written in Joshua's day.
 But we who believe in divine inspiration need not give any consideration to the baseless and self-serving theories of skeptics.

 To resolve the uncertainty, we must consult the various miscellaneous remarks in the book that furnish clues as to when it was written.
-The phrase "unto this day" or an equivalent phrase appears twelve times (for example, Josh.
-4:9), showing that at the time of writing, the memorial of twelve stones was still visible in the Jordan River.
+The phrase "unto this day" or an equivalent phrase appears twelve times, giving us abundant information about the state of things at the time of writing.
+The memorial of twelve stones was still visible in the Jordan River (Josh.
+4:9).
 The name Gilgal was still in use (Josh.
 5:9).
 The mound burying Achan's family was still standing and the place was still called Achor (Josh.
 7:26).
 Ai was still a desolation (Josh.
-8:28) and the stones cast over its dead king still remained (Josh.
+8:28), and the stones cast over its dead king still remained (Josh.
 8:29).
 Another mound covering the five dead kings of southern Canaan remained as well (Josh.
 10:27).
 The Geshurites and Maachathites still occupied their original territory (Josh.
 13:13), as did the Canaanites in Gezer (Josh.
 16:10), and Hebron was still in the possession of Caleb's family (Josh.
 14:14).
 Also, the Gibeonites were still working for the congregation, and the place for the Temple had not been chosen (Josh.
 9:27).
 It was David who fixed the place as Jerusalem.
 Moreover, the writer of Joshua says that Jerusalem was still under the control of the Jebusites (Josh.
 15:63).
 Again, it was David who finally ousted them (2 Sam.
 5:6).
 Most critical for setting a date is the comment that Rahab was still alive (Josh.
 6:25).
-Some commentators interpret this as a reference to her descendants, but undermining their view is the author's distinction between Rahab and her family.
+Some commentators interpret this as a reference to her descendants, but undermining their view is their inability to find any other text in Joshua that fails to distinguish offspring from their ancestor.

-All the texts saying “unto this day” allow us to place the date of authorship very close to Joshua's time, if not during his time.
+All the texts saying "unto this day" allow us to place the date of authorship very close to Joshua's time, if not during his time.
 But three texts are problematic for an early date, forcing us to modify our conclusions.
 For example, the author refers to the totality of the land as Judah and Israel (Josh.
 11:21).
-Such language, putting Judah on a par with the whole rest of the nation, did not, so far as we know, come into use until the beginning of David's reign.
+Such language, putting Judah on a par with the whole rest of the nation, did not, so far as we know, come into use until much later, perhaps in the days of Samuel (compare Judg.
+20:12–19 with 1 Sam.
+11:8).
 Also, the author of the book's closing words places himself after the time of Joshua and Joshua's generation (Josh.
 24:29-33).
 The text that absolutely cannot be reconciled with an early date for the whole book is the one that mentions the Book of Jasher (Josh.
-10:13), which is mentioned again in 2 Samuel 1:18.
+10:13), which is mentioned again in Second Samuel (2 Sam.
+1:18-25).
 The name means "Book of the Righteous."
-The quotations in Joshua and 2 Samuel show that it contained odes written in honor of the nation's heroes.
+The quotations in Joshua and Second Samuel show that it contained odes written in honor of the nation's heroes.
 Since these heroes included Saul and Jonathan, it is evident that the Book of Jasher was composed no earlier than the time of David.

-But we need not conclude that the whole Book of Joshua was composed in David’s time.
-A more reasonable conclusion is that it comes from Joshua’s time, although in David’s time it acquired some small additions.
-Perhaps these come from the same unknown hand that gave us the books of Judges, Ruth, 1 Samuel, and 2 Samuel.
-There is no reason to discard the traditional view that Joshua was written substantially in its present form by someone close to the events—by someone alive during the lifetime of Rahab.
+There is absolutely no reason to discard the traditional view that Joshua was written substantially in its present form by someone close to the events—by someone alive during the lifetime of Rahab.
 At least the closing speech comes from Joshua himself, and we can without fear of being refuted believe that the major portion of the whole book comes from him as well.

 Whoever composed Joshua, its authors must fit Peter's description of all those God employed to produce the Bible (2 Pet.
 1:21).
 They were "holy men of God" who spoke "as they were moved by the Holy Ghost."
 Therefore, we may regard the work they have handed down to us as the inspired, inerrant Word of God.